All Episodes

 Hi.

-Hey Rush, I think that President Bush should get major kudos for his war and terror, which I think is the number one priority right now because Osama bin Land flinched with his compromise verbiage and his last tape.
+Hey, Rush, I think that President Bush should get major kudos for his war on terror, which I think is the number one priority right now because Osama bin Laden slinched with his compromise verbiage and his last tape.

-In the LA Times editorial says Bush needs to reach out to Hamas.
+And the L.A.
+Times editorial says Bush needs to reach out to Hamas.

-We shouldn't be saying we shouldn't be saying that we're gonna cut off their aid.
+We shouldn't be saying, we shouldn't be saying that we're going to cut off their aid.

 We shouldn't be doing that.